 Overwhelmed by photos from the past?
 Underwhelmed by lack of details about your family photos?
-Thinking of just tossing that family album of unknowns?
+Thinking of just tossing that box or family album of unknowns?
 Or farming them all out to be digitized once and for all?

 In one generation we’ve gone from cherishing our few special family photos to collecting a tidal wave of photos — slides, prints, instant-prints lilke Polaroids, perhaps even digital prints made at home.
 It’s a lot, but don’t toss your old photos, even if you have them digitized.